-3. I, further report that:
+- 3. I, further report that: - a.

-- a.
 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent directors.
-The changes in the composition of the Board of Directors that took place during the year under review were carried out in compliance with the provisions of the Act. - b.
+There are no changes in the composition of the Board of Directors during the year under review. - b.
 Adequate Notice is given to all the Directors to schedule the Board Meetings.
 Agenda and detailed notes on agenda were being sent at least 7 days in advance, wherever possible.
 There is adequate system for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
 Majority decision is carried through and there were no instances of dissenting members in the Board of Directors. - 4.
 I, further report that there exist adequate systems and processes in the Company that are commensurate with the size and operations of the Company to monitor and ensure compliance with all applicable laws, rules, regulations and guidelines. - 5.
 The compliance by the Company of applicable financial laws such as Direct and Indirect tax laws have not been reviewed thoroughly in this audit, since the same have been subject to review by Statutory Financial Auditor and other designated professionals. - 6.
 I, further report that during the audit period, there were no specific events/actions in pursuance of the above referred laws, rules, regulations and guidelines having a major bearing on the company's affairs.

-Place: Hyderabad Date: 03.08.2022 K .
+Place: Hyderabad Date: 01.09.2023 K .
 V .
-Chalama Reddy Practising Company Secratary F.C.S .: 9268, C.P : 5451 PR No. : 2301/2022 UDIN: F009268D000732518
+Chalama Reddy Practising Company Secratary F.C.S .: 9268, C.P : 5451 PR No. : 2301/2022 UDIN: F009268E000874858